davidcromianski-dev/ant-di/README.md

 ##### Utility Methods
 - `raw<T>(key: string): T` - Get the raw value without executing factories or callables
 - `keys(): string[]` - Get all registered keys in the container
+- `clear(): void` - Clear all registered services and reset the container to its initial state
+- `dispose(): void` - Dispose of the container and clean up resources

 ##### Service Providers
 - `register(provider: IServiceProvider, values?: Record<string, ValueOrFactoryOrCallable<any>>): Container` - Register a service provider with optional additional values